ajedda/ajedda.github.io/_posts/2020-3-6-std_adjacent_difference.md

     }
 }
 ```

-The worst part of that version above is that the user will always need to provide an output iterator even if it is not needed.
+We can do magic with operator op.
+For example, it may be a function that combines $x_i$ and $x_{i-1}$ (e.g., creates a new string from these two fields, and other more meaningful applications).
+The worst part of that version above is that the user will always need to provide an output iterator even if it is not needed (e.g., op returns void).
 I'd rather combine the binary operator and output iterator together.
 This is not very STL-like programming (perhaps it is time to standardize a function output iterator).

 The last adjacent_pairs version I am suggesting is:

 ```cpp
 namespace ver2